Strategy11/formidable-forms/readme.txt

 * New: Added support for several new language options for datepicker localization and for reCAPTCHA.
 * New: Updated deprecated code in Elementor widget for better compatibility with new versions of Elementor.
 * Fix: Actions that trigger when an entry is deleted were not properly working when conditional logic would check item meta values.
-* Fix: An imported application page's parent page ID was not updating to match the new imported parent page ID.
+* Fix: An imported app page's parent page ID was not updating to match the new imported parent page ID.
 * Fix: Clicking save while a field was still being inserted would cause an error pop up to appear with a missing message.
 * Removed a restriction that was preventing a second summary field from being added after adding the first.